 iv.
-INTERVIEWER'S ROLE
+Interviewer's Role

-The interviewer occupies the central position in the HIICS because he/she collects information from respondents.
-Therefore, the success of the HIICS depends on the quality of each interviewer's work.
+The interviewer has central role in the HIES because he/she interviews the resopondent (s) and collects information .
+Therefore, the quality of HIES data depends on the quality of each interviewer's work.

 In general, the responsibilities of an interviewer include the following: